Legalunicorn/madeyesguide/content/traps/_index.md

 <p class="fs-5">
 Trapping refers confining a survivor within an area. <br><br>
 Some set ups require confined space to fully trap a survivor.
-This section covers <strong> prepared set-ups</strong> that you can use in specific scenarios, not trapping in an impromptu manner in random areas which are harder.
+This section covers <strong> prepared set-ups</strong> that you can use in specific scenarios, not trapping in an spontaneous manner in open areas which is harder.<br><br>
-<br><br>
 Such forms of trapping are covered within a section of <a href="/madeyesguide/tipsandtricks">Tips and Tricks.</a>
 </p>